310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/ninja_clan.md

                                 Event
                             </div>
                             <div class="value">
-                                In a Pinch!? ☆ Pierce It In Half!
+                                In a Pinch!? ☆ Slice It In Half!
 Ninja Clan
                             </div>
                         </div>
                         <div class="tab-item">